Head of Sales

 - No time wasted — no more hours spent at a computer screen.
 Evaluating images with AI medical image analysis provides faster and more sensitive identification of the patient’s condition, which can positively impact decision-making.

-How reading centers will benefit from automated image evaluation
+How reading centers will benefit from AI image analysis software

 In short, image evaluation with algorithms is fast, less expensive, and more reproducible.
 However, many companies that perform clinical trials in cooperation with reading centers are still afraid of implementing AI in medical image analysis and evaluating processes.
 Modern AI-based image management systems, such as Altris AI, unlike their predecessors, allow reading centers to overcome the challenges of the manual image interpretation process.